web-atoms/samples/docs/general/binding.md

     }
 ```

 You must bind UI to `fullName`, instead of writing custom expressions.
-Benefit is, you can unit test it, you do not have to repeat expressions for different platform and you can perform formatting inside view model that is consitent for different platforms.
+Benefit is, you can unit test it, you do not have to repeat expressions for different platform and you can perform formatting inside view model that is consistent for different platforms.

 ## Two Way Binding